psqlpy-python/psqlpy/docs/components/listener.md

 - `channel`: name of the channel to listen.
 - `callback`: coroutine callback.

-Add new callback to the channel, can be called more than 1 times.
+Add new callback to the channel, can be called multiple times (before or after `listen`).

 Callback signature is like this:
 ```python